Mendeley/api-design-documentation/README.md

     Allow: GET

-This is just a draft and has not been updated in 10+ years.
+This is just a draft and has not been updated in 10+ years but is a suggested pattern.

 #####Linking/Unlinking resources together
-You **MAY** Link headers to indicate when one resource is linked to another.
-It is used in our current pagination mechanism.
+You **MAY** use LINK and UNLINK hypermedia links to indicate when one resource is linked/unlinked to another.

 *Example request*
 If you had to create a 'Dog' resource and link it to an 'Owner' then you could do: